kaltura/platform-install-packages/doc/install-percona-deb.md

 ```
 # mysql_secure_installation
 ```

+**Be sure to set a MySQL root password.**

-**When installing an all in one Kaltura instance, simply input 'Y' whenever prompted by `mysql_secure_installation`, and set a root password before continuing further.
+**When installing an all in one Kaltura instance, simply input 'Y' whenever prompted by `mysql_secure_installation`.
-When deploying a cluster, input 'Y' in response to all prompts EXCEPT FOR "Disallow root login remotely?" to which you should reply with a 'N'**
+When deploying a cluster, input 'Y' in response to all prompts EXCEPT for "Disallow root login remotely?" to which you should reply with 'N'.**

 Edit /etc/mysql/my.cnf so that it incldues the following directives under the ```[mysqld]``` section:
 ```